-Promote vibrant, high-quality development in Town Centers that provides opportunities to live, work, learn, and play without daily use of a car.
+Promote vibrant, high-quality development in Town Centers that provides opportunities to live, work, learn, and play.

 Policy BE7.1: Provide clear regulatory standards with flexibility to support high-quality design and incentives scaled to promote mixeduse development and redevelopment; and provide people-centered amenities and a built environment that will enhance community quality and sustainability.